red-ornob/TJax-Notes/README.md

 ### __To-Do:__
 #### __v.0.1.0__
-- beautify it with css
+- beautify the pages with css
-- create a save and open system
+- add configuration for notes folder
-- add settings
+- create a save and open function
 #### __v.0.1.x__
 - make a way to save and embed svg files
 - add tracking for the svg files